natanshalva/Laravel-install/readme.md

-# download and install laravel 4 ( with Generator Guard and Profiler )
+# Download and install laravel 4 ( with Generator Guard and Profiler )

 ## This script will do the folling things :